Building PHP¶

 The good news is that writing extensions or even doing core modifications will not require much interaction with the

-files later on, but those usually just use two or three of the
+build system.
+You will have to write small config.m4 files later on, but those usually just use two or three of the

-provides.
+high-level macros that acinclude.m4 provides.
 As such we will not go into further detail here.

-will disable warning suppression when calling autoconf and
+The ./buildconf script only has two options: --debug will disable warning suppression when calling autoconf and

 autoheader.
 Unless you want to work on the buildsystem, this option will be of little interest to you.

-in release packages (e.g. if you downloaded
+The second option is --force, which will allow running ./buildconf in release packages (e.g. if you downloaded

-the packaged source code and want to generate a new ./configure
+the packaged source code and want to generate a new ./configure) and additionally clear the configuration caches

-config.cache
+config.cache and autom4te.cache/.

-(or some other command) and get weird errors during the make
+If you update your git repository using git pull (or some other command) and get weird errors during the make

-step, this usually means that something in the build configuration changed and you need to run ./buildconf --force
+step, this usually means that something in the build configuration changed and you need to run ./buildconf --force.

-The ./configure
+The ./configure script¶

-script is generated you can make use of it to customize your PHP build.
+Once the ./configure script is generated you can make use of it to customize your PHP build.
 You can list all

-supported options using --help
+supported options using --help:

 ~/php-src> ./configure --help | less